yusefmosiah/choir-collective/docs/Theory_Chorus_Cycle.md

 ## Future Implications

-The V10 loop suggests a new direction for AI:
+The Chorus Cycle suggests a new direction for AI:

 - Beyond static training to continuous learning
 - Beyond mechanical to solid state intelligence